MateDawid/Budgetory_Backend/README.md

 ## Functionalities
 - ✔️ User creation and authentication by token
-- ⛔ Budget creation by User as owner and other Users as members.
+- ✔️ Budget creation by User as owner and other Users as members.
+- ✔️ Budgeting period opening and closing.